adem-wg/adem-spec/draft-linker-adem-wg-adem-dns.md

 Tokens are encoded in TXT records following {{!RFC1464}}.
 Consequently, each record includes a key and a value.
 The value encodes the token in JWT compact serialization.
-A token MAY encoded within multiple TXT records should space restrictions from the DNS provider require that.
+A token MAY be encoded as multiple TXT records should space restrictions from the DNS provider require that.
 If a token is encoded in multiple parts, each such part is given a unique *part number* (non-negative integer).
 Part numbers must be chosen order-preserving.
-More precisely, if all parts of a token are concatened in the order indicated by the part number (starting with the smallest part number), the resulting string MUST be equal to the original token.
+More precisely, if all parts of a token are concatenated in the order indicated by the part number (starting with the smallest part number), the resulting string MUST be equal to the original token.

 Each record's key MUST be formatted as: